MkDocs

 MkDocs plugin that adds ANSI color support to Pygments code blocks.

 Monkey-patches pymdownx.highlight’s block and inline formatter classes to inherit from AnsiHtmlFormatter.
-This gives every code block in the MkDocs site full ANSI color rendering: compound tokens like Token.Ansi.Bold.Cyan are decomposed into individual CSS classes, and the stylesheet includes rules for the 256-color indexed palette and all SGR text attributes.
+This gives every code block in the MkDocs site full ANSI color rendering: compound tokens like Token.Ansi.Bold.Cyan are decomposed into individual CSS classes, and a generated stylesheet (written by on_post_build() and registered in extra_css by on_config()) supplies the color rules for the 256-color indexed palette and all SGR text attributes.

 When mkdocs-click is installed, its code-block generators are also patched to use the ansi-output lexer so that CLI help text renders with colors.